fehler/hop-onboard/Hop Onboard.md

 <!-- This might be moved upfront?
 It seems like a bigger picture reference about the whole repository. -->

-As the backbone of this repository I’m sharing the process I used as I developed the presence for my new business: [Mr Murphy Ltd.][01].
+As the backbone of this repository I’m sharing the process I'm using as I develop the presence for my new business: [Mr Murphy Ltd.][01].

 This project is just like any other, it takes a business (in this case, mine) and maps out the deliverables I’ve developed at every stage of the process.